den-materials/intro-jquery/README.md

 **Even if you don't fully understand the code, it's a good exercise to visit code.jquery.com and take a look at minified and non-minified jQuery.**

-#### And one more thing: 1.x vs. 2.x jQuery
+#### And one more thing: 2.x vs. 3.x jQuery

 If you've visited code.jquery.com, you'll see that there are two major versions in development:
-  - The 1.x branch is the most cross-browser-compatible version of the jQuery core
+  - The 2.x branch is the most cross-browser-compatible version of the jQuery core
-  - The 2.x branch, while offering some new features, is not compatible with older web browsers — most notably, it's not compatible with Internet Explorer versions 8 and below
+  - The 3.x branch offers some new features.
+Some of these are continuing the additions that came with ES6, and others make coding with jQuery even easier.
+For a full list of new features, you can check out [this link](http://developer.telerik.com/featured/whats-new-in-jquery-3/).

 <!--10:05 >10 minutes -->